Medical Negligence

 Septicaemia can be treated effectively with antibiotics if diagnosed in time.

-Medical negligence claims usually relate to misdiagnosis or late diagnosis of the symptoms, leading to the infection being more difficult to treat and the patient suffering unduly.
+Medical negligence claims usually relate to misdiagnosis or late diagnosis of the symptoms, leading to the infection being more difficult to treat and undue suffering.

 The symptoms of septicaemia can be any of the following: